Targeted Advertising in Elections: Model

 \paragraph{Skeptical off-path beliefs.} For any off-path message $m \notin \{ M_v, M_v^c \}$, let voter $v$'s posterior be an element of $\Delta (m \cap A_v^c)$ whenever $m \cap A_v^c$ is non-empty.
 That way, when a voter $v\in V$ hears an off-path message that includes {\it any} policy outcome outside of her approval set, she rejects.

 \paragraph{Electoral outcome.} The challenger convinces {\it every} voter in the decisive coalition $D$ if $x \in \bigcap\limits_{v \in D} M_v = [a,b]$.
-Since {\it every} decisive coalition includes left and right voters, and left (right) voters never approve after a message including policy outcomes right of $b$ (left of $a$), the challenger loses if $x \notin [a,b]$.
+In the polarized election under consideration, every decisive coalition is mixed or includes a status quo voter.
+Since left (right) voter never approve after a message including policy outcomes right of $b$ (left of $a$), and status quo voters always reject, the challenger loses if $x \notin [a,b]$.
 His interim utility is thus $U_I(x) = \mathbbm{1}(x \in [a,b])$, and his odds of winning are $\mu_0([a,b])>0$.

 \paragraph{No profitable deviations.} If $x \in [a,b]$, the challenger receives the highest possible payoff and, therefore, has no profitable deviations.
 If $x < a < 0$, then {\it any} verifiable message (i.e., a message that includes $x$) convinces {\it every} right voter to reject.
-Since every decisive coalition includes a right voter, the challenger has no profitable deviations.
+Since every decisive coalition includes a right voter or a status quo voter, the challenger has no profitable deviations.
 A similar argument applies when $x > b > 0$.
 This completes the equilibrium characterization and the proof. \end{proof}

 \cref{thm2:TA} describes implementable sets of winning policy outcomes in the targeted advertising game for polarized elections.
 In the proof, I show how to implement these outcomes in an equilibrium where the challenger uses a direct strategy that effectively caters to the left and right pivots, $L$ and $R$, of some mixed decisive coalition.
 More precisely, an interval $[a,b]$ is implementable if the set $A_v \cup [a,b]$ is obedient for pivots $L$ and $R$---that is, the lower bound $a<0$ cannot be too small, and the upper bound $b>0$ cannot be too large.
 In \cref{section:baseline}, we will characterize the largest implementable interval of winning policy outcomes in a polarized election in which all left (right) voters share the same bliss point.